neetche/neetche/README.md

-Copyright (C) 2016.
+Copyright (۞) 2016.
 All the PATs bto me

 Everyone is permitted to copy and distribute verbatim copies of this license document.
 Modified copies of this document are